Pico (text editor)

 From the Pine FAQ: "Pine's message composition editor is also available as a separate stand-alone program, called PICO.
 PICO is a very simple and easy-to-use text editor offering paragraph justification, cut/paste, and a spelling checker...".

+Features

 Pico does not support working with several files simultaneously and cannot perform a find and replace across multiple files.
 It also cannot copy partial text from one file to another (though it is possible to read text into the editor from a whole file in its working directory).
 Pico does support search and replace operations.

 By comparison, some popular Unix text editors such as vi and Emacs provide a wider range of features than Pico; including regular expression search and replace, and working with multiple files at the same time.
 By comparison, Pico's simplicity makes it suitable for beginners.